 Semi synthetic oil

-Semi synthetic oils are a mixture of synthetic and mineral oil.
+Semi synthetic oils are a mixture of synthetic oil and mineral oil.
 They’re cheaper than fully synthetic oil, but don’t reach the same levels of performance and engine protection.

 Fully synthetic oil